Code-Institute-Submissions/SpendWise/README.md

 <br>

-The site was deployed via Heroku, and the live link can be found here - [Expensed](https://dashboard.heroku.com/apps/expensed)
+The site was deployed via Heroku, and the live link can be found here - [SpendWise]

 <br>